-Karlsruhe, Badische Landesbibliothek, MS Bruchsal 1
+Karlsruhe, Badische Landesbibliothek, Cod.
+Bruchsal 1

 Speyer Pericopes Facsimile Edition